apache/airflow/docs/howto/operator/kubernetes.rst

 How to use cluster ConfigMaps, Secrets, and Volumes with Pod?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Kubernetes cluster resources such as ConfigMaps, Secrets, and Volumes can be used with a Pod to be launched.
+Kubernetes cluster resources such as Secrets can be used with a Pod to be launched.
 Utilize the Airflow Kubernetes model classes such as:
 :class:`~airflow.kubernetes.secret.Secret`
 or
-:class:`~airflow.kubernetes.volume.Volume`
-or
-:class:`~airflow.kubernetes.volume_mount.VolumeMount`
 to do this (as well as standard Python dictionaries).
 These can they be specified in the appropriate parameters when declaring the Pod task.